Frimkron/djangogirlsmcr-tutorial/html/README.md

 What's a template, you may ask?

-A template is a file that we can re-use to present different information in a consistent format - for example, you could use a template to help you write a letter, because although each letter might contain a different message and be addressed to a different person, they will share the same format.
+A template is a file that we can re-use to present different information in a consistent format – for example, you could use a template to help you write a letter, because although each letter might contain a different message and be addressed to a different person, they will share the same format.

-A Django template's format is described in a language called HTML (that's the HTML we mentioned in the first chapter __How the Internet works__).
+A Django template's format is described in a language called HTML
+> This is covered in [How the Internet works](https://www.youtube.com/watch?v=oM9yAA09wdc) video should you wish to watch at a later date.

 ## What is HTML?

-HTML is a simple code that is interpreted by your web browser - such as Chrome, Firefox or Safari - to display a webpage for the user.
+HTML is a simple code that is interpreted by your web browser – such as Chrome, Firefox or Safari – to display a web page for the user.

 HTML stands for "HyperText Markup Language". __HyperText__ means it's a type of text that supports hyperlinks between pages. __Markup__ means we have taken a document and marked it up with code to tell something (in this case, a browser) how to interpret the page.
 HTML code is built with __tags__, each one starting with `<` and ending with `>`.
 These tags represent markup __elements__.